Jon-tplegacy/tplegacy-lod/README.md

 A [GitHub Action](https://github.com/andresigdev/tplegacy-theme/actions) in the theme repo runs weekly:

-1. Fetches all posts from Ghost Content API
+1. Fetches all posts from Content API
 2. Converts to RDF N-Triples (schema.org vocabulary)
 3. Pushes `tplegacy.nt` and `stats.json` here